-- Air to ground data services for business and commercial aviation
+- Air-to-ground data services for business and commercial aviation

 - Biz 4G data services for business aviation

-- Next generation air to ground data services for business and commercial aviation
+- Next generation air-to-ground data services for business and commercial aviation

-- Ka band data services
+- Ka-band data services

-- Ku band data services
+- Ku-band data services

-- 2Ku technology developed at Gogo
+- Gogo 2Ku technology

 - Text and talk for business aviation